HI - Recovery

 Also, keep in mind that boats bang together on rough seas so be careful when in between kayaks in such conditions.
 Wearing a helmet in rough conditions is an excellent idea.

 As in all recovery methods do not let go of the kayak until the paddler who just re-entered tells you to do so.
 After a capsize it is not uncommon for the wet paddler to need some composure time.
+See USK article, "Seaworthy."

 Don't forget my comment about using lightweight paddles for this recovery.
-As I have often said, their are some techniques that are equipment specific.
+As I have often said, there are some techniques that are equipment specific.
 Just because a skill is in a book it doesn't mean it can be done with every kayak or by every paddler.

 © Copyright USK